illustration of a school and hospital with concept of data linkage

 Effects of COVID-19

-Data linkage within KHP is supporting work into the effect of the COVID-19 pandemic on mental health services provided by SLaM.
+Data linkage within KHP previously supported work into the effect of the COVID-19 pandemic on mental health services provided by the Trust.

-The COVID-19 pandemic has placed unprecedented strains on all healthcare sectors.
-SLaM's mental health services have undergone radical changes which may have profound effects on patient care and outcomes, as well as the potential risks that COVID-19 poses to populations already vulnerable to physical disorders.
-Data linkage between mental health data from SLaM and information on acute hospital attendances from KCH and GSTT has enabled a series of studies which have sought to describe and investigate these issues, responding as rapidly as possible to the needs of the Trust and both local and national priorities.
+The COVID-19 pandemic placed unprecedented strains on all healthcare sectors.
+The Trust’s mental health services underwent radical changes which may have had profound effects on patient care and outcomes, as well as the potential risks that COVID-19 posed to populations already vulnerable to physical disorders.
+Data linkage between mental health data from the Trust and information on acute hospital attendances from KCH and GSTT enabled a series of studies which sought to describe and investigate these issues, responding as rapidly as possible to the needs of the Trust and both local and national priorities.

 Renalware

-Renalware is a nephrology database system that was developed at King’s College Hospital (KCH) in 1996.
+Renalware is a nephrology database system that was developed at KCH in 1996.
 It contains patient records for individuals cared for by the KCH Renal Unit including information on kidney disease, dialysis, and transplants.
+KCH is the data controller of the Renalware data.

 The Bridging the Gap Study

-To address current gaps in our understanding of the link between kidney disease and mental health difficulties, the CDLS are planning to link health records data from the South London and Maudsley NHS Foundation Trust CRIS system with information from Renalware.
+To address current gaps in our understanding of the link between kidney disease and mental health difficulties, the CDLS are planning to link health records data from CRIS with information from Renalware.
 This linkage will enable the study team to determine the prevalence of mental health difficulties in the kidney disease population and whether there are differences in health outcomes and access to healthcare between kidney patients with and without severe mental health difficulties such as schizophrenia or bipolar disorder.

 By undertaking this research, the study team aim to further understanding of kidney disease and mental health difficulties, to provide more effective long-term solutions and inform the management and support provided to kidney patients with severe mental health difficulties.